 Sweet Curry Cashews and Almonds

-Place the cashews and almonds in a large glass or ceramic bowl
+- Place the cashews and almonds in a large bowl.

-Place in the oven and bake for 30 minutes
+- Place in the oven and bake for 25-30 minutes, until roasted.

-Remove from the oven and let cool for ~20 minutes
+- Remove from the oven and let the nuts cool.
+Then enjoy!